Hills, rocks, and trails...oh my!

 4:00 pm: Finish cut-off, all distances

 The Lost Cat offers steep climbs, varied terrain, and scenic descents.
 Incredible valley views and historic buildings from the height of Vermont's marble boom.
-50k consists of roughly 65% trail (30% singletrack, 35% doubletrack/jeep trail) 35% road (5% pavement, 30% packed dirt/gravel)
+The 50k consists of roughly 50% trail (about half and half singletrack and doubletrack/jeep trail) and 50% road (10% pavement, 40% packed dirt/gravel)

 Starting down low at Town Hall in East Dorset, you'll get a rolling prelude to the climbs ahead.
 Historic orchards and stands of sugar maple line this part of the course.
 The course then transitions to steeper class 4 roads and trails on Mount Aeolus after a beautiful 5k singletrack section through old pine plantations above Emerald Lake.
 All distances are a single loop-type format, and will end back in town where they started.